yuygao/ECS171/README.md

-## Preprocessing & First Model building and evaluation Milestone
+## Assignment 2: Preprocessing & First Model building and evaluation Milestone
 For this milestone, we will focus on four key steps:

 1. Finish major preprocessing